sunnysingh/sunnysingh.io/src/posts/common-metadata.md

 ---
 title: Common Metadata
-tagline: A list of common meta and link tags and their usage.
+tagline: A list of common meta and link tags and their usage
 date: 2015-04-10 12:15
 tags: coding, html
 ---